Open Gromov-Witten theory on Calabi-Yau three-folds I: Multi-disks

 \section{Multi-disks}

-Let $M$ be a Calabi-Yau three-fold and let $L$ be a special Lagrangian submanifold of $M$ (or more generally a Lagrangian with Maslov index zero).
-In this section we define the moduli space of multi-disks with boundary mapped in $L$.
-For this we need to introduce first some notations.
+Let $M$ be a Calabi-Yau three-fold and let $L$ a Maslov index zero Lagrangian submanifold of $M$.
+In this section we define the moduli space of multi-disks with boundary mapped into $L$.

-Given a ribbon tree $T$ we denote by $V(T)$ the set of vertices of $T$, by $E(T)$ the set of edges of $T$. $H(T)$ is the set of edges of $T$ with an assigned orientation, or equivalently the set of half-edges of $T$ (for each internal edge there correspond two elements of $H(T)$ and for each external edge there is one element of $H(T)$, the one starting in the vertex).
+Given a ribbon tree $T$ we denote by $V(T)$ the set of vertices of $T$ and by $E(T)$ the set of edges of $T$. $H(T)$ is the set of edges of $T$ with an assigned orientation, or equivalently the set of half-edges of $T$.
+Thus for each internal edge there correspond two elements of $H(T)$, and for each external edge there is one element of $H(T)$, the oriented edge starting in the unique vertex.
 For $v \in V(T)$, $H(v)$ denotes the set of oriented edges starting from $v$.

-\begin{definition} A decorated tree is a ribbon tree $T$ with a relative homological class $A_v \in H_2(M,L)$ assigned to each vertex $v$.
+\begin{definition} A decorated tree is a ribbon tree $T$ with a relative homology class $A_v \in H_2(M,L)$ assigned to each vertex $v$.
 If $A_v \neq 0$ the vertex $v$ can have arbitrary valence.
-If $A_v =0$ the valence of $v$ has to be at least $3$. \end{definition}
+If $A_v =0$ the valence of $v$ has to be at least $3$.

-The relative homology class of $T$ is by definition the sum of the homology class of its vertices $A = \sum_{v \in V(T)} A_v$.
-We denote with $\mathcal{T}$ the set of decorated trees, $\mathcal{T}(A)$ the set of decorated trees in the homology class $A$ and $\mathcal{T}_k$ the set of decorated trees with $k$ external edges.
+The relative homology class of $T$ is by definition the sum of the homology classes of its vertices $A = \sum_{v \in V(T)} A_v$.
+We denote by $\mathcal{T}$ the set of decorated trees and by $\mathcal{T}(A)$ the set of decorated trees in the homology class $A$. \end{definition}

-Let $C_2(L)$ be the compactification of the configuration space of two points of $L$.
-Recall that $C_2(L)$ is the manifold with boundary given by the geometric blow-up along the diagonal $\Delta$ of $L \times L$.
-The boundary is a $S^2$ bundle on $\Delta$